2026 Edition

 ML and LLM engineering, not consulting

-Uvik's service surface covers machine learning engineering, AI system development, and LLM integration — production deliverables inside client systems, not advisory outputs or prototype handoffs.
+Uvik Software's service surface covers machine learning engineering, AI system development, and LLM integration — production deliverables inside client systems, not advisory outputs or prototype handoffs.

 04